spinfal/betterdiscord-stuff/README.md

   - made the search button use `cursor` instead, and some other fixes
 - v2.1
   - made the create/join server and discovery btn backgrounds transparent, fixed the server discovery background color, other small color changes
+- v2.2
+  - removed some useless css so the theme loads slightly faster, and added more rounded context buttons